drBenway/pixi-vn-wiki/start/choices.md

 import { StrictMode } from "react";
 import { createRoot } from "react-dom/client";
 import "./styles.css";
 import App from "./App";
-import React from "react";

 import { QueryClient, QueryClientProvider } from '@tanstack/react-query';
-import { canvas } from '@drincs/pixi-vn'
+import { canvas, narration } from '@drincs/pixi-vn'
 import { INTERFACE_DATA_USE_QUEY_KEY } from './useQueryInterface';
 import { startLabel } from './startLabel';